Registration and General Questions

 1. What documentation is required?

-All campers must have a medical form completed by a health care provider in the 2016 calendar year.
+All campers must have a medical form completed by a health care provider in the same calendar year in which the person is registered to attend Camp.
 It’s recommended that an appointment for this process is booked in advance.
-Once the camper is registered for camp, the medical can be done and either scanned and emailed or mailed by Canada Post to our offices.
+Once the camper is registered for camp, the medical can be done and either scanned and emailed or mailed via Canada Post to our offices.

 2. What about medication?